jcardinal123/salvius.arduino/readme.md

-Each of the directories represents an individual Arduino board that can be configured and connected via I2C to a parent controller using a star network topography.
+Each of the directories represents an individual Arduino board that can be configured and connected via USB to a parent controller using a star network topography.